microchip-pic-avr-examples/pic18f56q71-mtch9010-dynamic-cfg-change/Enhanced_Configuration_Mode/README.md

 ## Concept

 In Enhanced Configuration Mode, the MTCH9010 device can be configured using the UART communication protocol.
 To enter in this configuration mode, the following settings should be done on the MTCH9010 configuration pins:
-- SYS_LK pin should be set high (disabled)
+- The SYS_LK pin should be set to high (disabled)
-- CFG_EN pin should be set low (enabled)
+- The CFG_EN pin should be set to low (enabled)
-- UART_EN pin should be set low (enabled)
+- The UART_EN pin should be set to low (enabled)

-A reset of the device is needed after the pins are configured to enter the configuration mode.
-This can be done using the RESET pin by making it low for a time period (10 ms are used in this example) and then restore it to high.
+A Reset of the device is needed after the pins are configured to enter the configuration mode.
+This can be done using the RESET pin by making it low for a period of time (10 ms are used in this example) and then restore it to high.

-After the reset operation, the device will send on serial port the firmware version and then will wait for the configuration commands.
-Each command that is send should be followed be a validation key (with the ASCII code equal to 0x0D in hexadecimal system).
-After a command is sent, the device will respond with ACK (0x06 in hexadecimal system) or NAK (0x15 in hexadecimal system) followed by the validation key.
-If a NAK signal is received, the command should be send again until it is validated by the device with an ACK signal.
+After the Reset operation, the device will send the firmware version on the serial port and then wait for the configuration commands.
+Each command sent should be followed by a validation key (with the ASCII code equal to 0x0D in hexadecimal system).
+After a command is sent, the device will respond with ACK (Acknowledge, 0x06 in hexadecimal system) or NAK (Negative Acknowledge, 0x15 in hexadecimal system) followed by the validation key.
+If a NAK signal is received, the command must be sent again until it is validated by the device with an ACK signal.

 In this code example, the `MTCH9010.h` and `MTCH9010.c` files contains the implementation of the functions used to configure the device in Enhanced Configuration Mode.
 The `mtch9010_config_t` structure is used to simply define the parameters of the configuration that need to be sent.
 The `MTCH9010_Config(mtch9010_config_t configData)` function can be used to configure the device.
 This function sets the pins for configuration mode, reset the device and then send the configuration parameters using the UART1 peripheral.
 The function also implements a mechanism that verifies if each command is validated by the ACK signal.
-If it is validated, the program continue with the next command the same way.
+If it is validated, the program continues with the next command in the same way.
 If it is not validated, the program repeats the transmission.
 Each command is repeated for a maximum number of five times.
 After that the function returns an error code and the program blocks in an infinite loop.
 A message about the error code is also displayed on serial port using the UART2 peripheral.

 This example contains two configurations of the MTCH9010.
-User can switch between configurations using the on-board button of the PIC18F56Q71 Curiosity Nano.
-The parameters of the two configuration are shown below:
+The user can switch between configurations using the on-board button of the PIC18F56Q71 Curiosity Nano.
+The parameters of the two configurations are shown below:
 - Configuration 1:
-    - SYS LOCK: ON
+    - SYS_LK: Enabled
-	- CFG Mode: OFF
+	- CFG_EN: Disabled
-    - Sleep time: 2s
+    - Sleep Period: 2 s
-    - Operation mode: Capacitive
+    - Operation Mode: Capacitive
-	- Extended output mode: Enabled
+	- Extended Output Mode: Enabled
-    - Extended output format: Standard
+    - Extended Output Format: Standard measurement
-    - Reference value: Standard
+    - Capacitive Reference Value: Standard measurement as Reference Value
-	- Threshold: 300
+	- Liquid Detection Threshold: 300

 - Configuration 2:
-    - SYS LOCK: ON
+    - SYS_LK: Enabled
-	- CFG Mode: OFF
+	- CFG_EN: Disabled
-    - Sleep time: 4s
+    - Sleep Period: 4 s
-    - Operation mode: Capacitive
+    - Operation Mode: Capacitive
-	- Extended output mode: Disabled
+	- Extended Output Mode: Disabled
-    - Reference value: Standard
+    - Capacitive Reference Value: Standard measurement as Reference Value
-	- Threshold: 2000
+	- Liquid Detection Threshold: 2000

 ## Setup